EmmettMorehouse/CapstoneProject/README.md

 # CapstoneProject
 This project is a group capstone project for Kent State University.

+## Repository Organization
+app.py is the main Flask application used to run the user interface along with files in the static and templates folders.
+The "Arduino" folder contains the Arduino.ino, node.js, and connection files.

 ## Flask Setup
 To run project, install locally using pip